 The resume should be formatted so that it is easy to scan your skills and experience.
 You can include volunteer work in addition to paid employment.
 Your resume should be 1 page.

 Your writing sample should demonstrate your ability to write clearly and coherently, research a topic, and analyze the data you have gathered.
 It is helpful, but not essential, that the writing sample be related to the topic you wish to research in DC.
 Ideally, it will be a paper from an upper-division class at UC Berkeley.
 It can be an excerpt from a longer paper: just select 3-5 pages, and provide an introductory paragraph, so the reader understands the context of the sample you submit.

 The resume and writing sample will be shared with reviewers and internship coordinators at the Washington Center, if you are selected for the program.

 Submitting your Application

-1. Fill out the application online (Note: Google Forms does not let you save and return to your application form, so you must complete it in one session, though you can edit after you submit.)
+1. Fill out the application online (Note: You have to be logged into your Berkeley email account to access the form.
+Google Forms does not let you save and return to your application form, so you must complete it in one session, though you can edit after you submit.)